ome/omero-guide-upload/docs/import-cli.rst

 This chapter will show how to import data for another user, using Command Line Interface (CLI).

+The import can be done by any user as long as they import the data for themselves.

-The user importing the data needs to have some admin (or restricted-admin) privileges.
+In case of the import for others, the user importing the data needs to have some admin (or restricted-admin) privileges.
 More information about restricted privileges can be found at \ https://docs.openmicroscopy.org/latest/omero/sysadmins/restricted-admins.html

-The import for another user will be done only as demo since the user is required to have specific privileges.
-We will use a user with login name ``importer1``, who could be in real life e.g. a facility manager.
+In the example workflow below, a user with restricted administrator privileges is used with login name ``importer1``.
+This could be in real life e.g. a facility manager.

 We will show: